ArghyaChatterjee/odrive_ros/README.md

 # Python3 compatibility
 This fork contains a python 3 compatible version of the ROS Odrive interface.
+Python 3.8.6 is a necessary requirement of ODrive.
 These are the steps for installing properly:
 1. First follow the instructions below to install general Odrive tools.
 ```
 sudo pip3 install --upgrade odrive